Helperbird/website/src/pages/features/gray-hue-overlay.md

 url: features/gray-hue-overlay/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Grayscale feature lets you add a gray overlay to any website, reducing glare and eye strain.
-This is perfect for people who experience eye fatigue, headaches, or light sensitivity from bright screens.
+Helperbird's Grayscale feature allows you to apply a gray overlay to any website, reducing glare and eye strain.
+It’s ideal for people who experience headaches, eye fatigue, or light sensitivity from bright screens, making browsing more comfortable and accessible.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Reduce Eye Strain

-Adding a gray overlay helps reduce eye fatigue, headaches, and migraines caused by bright screens.
+- **Reduce Eye Strain:** Helps alleviate eye fatigue, headaches, and migraines caused by bright screens.

-### Improve Comfort

-Make it easier for people with light sensitivity to use their devices.
+- **Improve Comfort:** Makes it easier for individuals with light sensitivity to use their devices.

-### Reduce Blue Light

-Lower the amount of blue light emitted by screens, which can improve sleep quality and reduce insomnia.
+- **Lower Blue Light Exposure:** Reduces blue light emissions, which can improve sleep quality and help with insomnia.

+---

+## Who Is It For?

+- **People with Light Sensitivity:** Perfect for reducing the discomfort caused by bright screens.
+- **Nighttime Users:** Great for browsing in low-light conditions without straining your eyes.
+- **Anyone Who Experiences Eye Fatigue:** Helps minimize the impact of long hours spent on screens.
+- **Professionals and Students:** Provides a more comfortable viewing experience during work or study sessions.

+---

-## Features
+## Themes

-- Grayscale theme
+- Grayscale theme.
-- Inverted Grayscale theme
+- Inverted Grayscale theme.
-- Yellow on Black theme
+- Yellow on Black theme.
-- Inverted Color theme
+- Inverted Color theme.
-- Increased Contrast theme
+- Increased Contrast theme.

+---

-## Is This a Free Helperbird Feature?
+## Is This a Premium Feature?

-No, this is a premium feature.
+No, this is a premium feature available with Helperbird Pro.